 Hamilton Education Program Online January Newsletter: Common Sense

 Welcome to the official newsletter for the Hamilton Education Program Online, the program whose goal is to help students in grades 6–12 see the relevance of the Founding Era by using primary sources to create a performance piece (e.g., a song, rap, poem, or scene) following the model used by Lin-Manuel Miranda to create the musical Hamilton.

-Since the summer of 2020, Gilder Lehrman Book Breaks has featured the most exciting history scholars in America discussing their books live with host William Roka followed by a Q&A with home audiences.
-This March, discussions range from Thomas Jefferson’s White and Black daughters to women’s roles in the Civil War, along with accounts of slavery in French Louisiana and the transition from Civil War to Reconstruction.
+Since the summer of 2020, the Gilder Lehrman Institute’s Book Breaks has featured the most exciting history scholars in America discussing their books live with Book Breaks hosts followed by a Q&A with home audiences.

 A Book Breaks subscription gives you access to both our weekly live book talks and an archive of over eighteen months of past events on our website.

 HAMILTON's Celebrated Education Program Returns in LA - Variety and Broadway World

 "The best way to teach history to our young people is to capture their imaginations," said Mayor Eric Garcetti.
 "That's why I'm excited to welcome Gilder Lehrman and the HAMILTON Education Program to Los Angeles.
 The EduHam program will give our students an opportunity to see the story of America's founding come alive right in front of their eyes - through the lenses of music, art, and creativity."